 TERMINATION OF THE MOU

-According to clause 30.3 of the Onshore Agreement and Offshore Agreement, the Parties hereby terminate the MOU extinguishing all the rights and obligations contained in it.
+The Parties hereby terminate the Agreement extinguishing all the rights and obligations contained in it.
+The Parties agree that neither title nor risk of loss has passed to ENA.

-REFOUND
+REFUND

-The Parties hereby agree that upon the initial payment made by the ENRON Companies to the GE Companies according to the terms and conditions of the Onshore Agreement and Offshore Agreement, the GE Companies shall refund to the ENRON Companies the amount of $25,101,733.00 USD, amount which was paid under the MOU.
+The Parties hereby agree that within 7 business days of the receipt of the initial payment to the GE Companies according to the terms and conditions of the d Offshore Agreement, the GE Companies shall refund to ENA the amount of $25,101,733.00 USD,previously paid for the Equipment.

 GOVERNING LAW